Mighty Switch Force! 2

 Mighty Switch Force!
-2 is a puzzle platformer developed and published by WayForward Technologies for the Nintendo 3DS.
+2 is a 2013 puzzle platform video game developed and published by WayForward Technologies for the Nintendo 3DS.
 It is the fourth game in WayForward's Mighty series and the sequel to 2011's Mighty Switch Force!.
 The game was released on the Nintendo eShop on June 13, 2013 in North America and in the PAL regions on June 27.
 The game was later released for the Wii U in October the same year.
 A puzzle game using similar elements and assets, Mighty Switch Force!
 Hose It Down!, was released for iOS on February 12, 2015 and for Microsoft Windows on June 4.

 Plot

-The "Galactic Fire Brigade" has issued a code red: Plant Land is spontaneously combusting and everything is catching ablaze.
+The "Galactic Fire Brigade" has issued a code red: Planet Land is spontaneously combusting and everything is catching ablaze.
 Patrica Wagon must help as a "cybernetic firefighter", using the issued Infinity Dousing Apparatus, and rescue the Hooligan Sisters, who have been reformed since their capture, and are stuck in the infernos.
 At the same time, HQ has picked up cries of a distressed infant dubbed the "Ugly Secret Baby", or, "U.S.B".
 The "Rapid Sparkle Transmission System" usually used to extrapolate people was made for use on adults, so Patrica must find an alternative transport means (she achieves this by kicking the babies off screen, in-game).